clean-code-webdev/space-war/README.md

 Ricardo Martinez

 ## Stage
-Minor changes yet to be done, i.e. adding medium and heavy weapons.
+Some changes yet to be done, i.e. adding medium and heavy weapons Minor bugs to be fixed